Casula suburb profile

 Casula rental market trends

-The rental market in Casula has experienced moderate growth, with house rents increasing 5% over the past year to $735 per week, while unit rents have risen 6% to $530 per week.
-With its strategic location and ongoing development, Casula continues to attract renters and investors seeking a balanced mix of affordability and convenience.
+The rental market in Casula has experienced moderate growth, with house rents increasing 5.7% over the past year to $740 per week, while unit rents have seen a smaller rise of 2.0% to $520 per week.
+Casula's steady rental demand and ongoing development make it an attractive option for both renters and investors seeking stable returns in a well-connected suburb.

 Suburbs near Casula